mangandini/translate-pdf-to-word/README.md

 ## Usage

-1. Click the upload button to select a PDF file
+1. Click the upload button to select a file
 2. Choose the source and target languages
 3. Enable/disable formatting preservation
 4. Add any custom translation instructions (optional)